 It’s Passive: Of course, the biggest pro to passive income is the fact that it’s passive.
 Its biggest selling point is that you can earn money while you sleep!

-Small at First: While passive income certainly has a lot of potential to grow, it usually starts small.
+Small at First: While passive income certainly has a lot of potentials to grow, it usually starts small.
 Meaning you will need to nurture your passive income or create multiple passive income streams before it has the potential to outgrow your earned income.

 Income and Net Worth